History of Art A level

 What will I study?

-History of Art is a fascinating course that offers the opportunity to explore our global cultural heritage.
+History of Art is a fascinating course that explores our global cultural heritage.
+It asks how the great masterpieces of art have been produced, what they mean and why they have such an impact on us.
 The course is built on three key elements: Visual Analysis; Themes and Periods.
-You begin with a course in visual literacy that acquaints you with the essential concepts, skills and vocabulary to analyse fine art, sculpture and architecture.
+You begin with a course in visual literacy that equips you with the essential concepts, skills and vocabulary to understand fine art, sculpture and architecture.
 Themes are broad-based investigations into artistic developments and connections between movements and periods across time and space.
-You explore works in relation to two of the three following themes: War, Nature and Identities.
-Finally, you focus on two artistic periods, for example, the Renaissance in Italy or Modernism in Europe and research in detail the relationships between key artists, concepts and their context.
+You explore works in relation to two themes: Identities and Nature focusing on, for example gender, ethnicity and ecology.
+Finally, you focus on two artistic periods: the 17th century Baroque and Modernism in Europe at the start of the 20th centuryHere you investigate the relationships between key artists such as Caravaggio and Picasso and the concepts and contexts that shaped their work such as the struggle between the Catholic and Protestant faiths and the devastating impact of the First World War.
 Throughout the course, you will learn how to analyse and make critical judgments about art while also building an understanding of the significance and contribution of key individual artists and the relationship between art, technology, society and politics across the entire world.

 Is this course right for me?

 History of Art is an excellent option for any student who is interested in visual culture and the world around them.
-It stands as a marvellous complement to practical visual arts subjects but would be of equal interest to English, History, Media, and Sociology or Politics students.
+It stands as a marvellous complement to practical visual arts subjects but would be of equal interest to English, History, Media, and Sociology or Politics students as it borrows approaches from all these disciplines.
 It is analytical in nature and is assessed by means of two written examination papers.
-Lessons are seminar-based and always involve discussion of themes or key works.
-You will be encouraged to undertake significant individual research via reference works, films, television programmes or some of the huge range of podcasts and resources available via the internet.
+Lessons are focused on images and always involve discussion of themes or key works.
+You will be encouraged to undertake individual research via reference works, films, television programmes or some of the huge range of podcasts and resources available via the internet.
 Moreover, we will have many opportunities for visits to public galleries, museums and installations.

 Where next?

 The cultural sector in the UK is crucial to the economic health of the nation and provides a massive range of job opportunities, including art management, advertising, PR, curatorship, publishing, design and education.
-Studying History of Art can open many doors directly in to these careers.
-Perhaps equally important are the widely transferable skills it fosters that can apply to an even broader range of careers in business, law, journalism and the media.
+Studying History of Art can open many doors directly into these careers.
+Perhaps equally important are the widely transferable skills it fosters that can apply to an even broader range of careers in journalism, business, law and the media.
 We live in a visual world and people with the ability to process, analyse and re-present ideas are highly prized.